Meowwy/Extract_More/README.md

 Get one for yourself, temporarily by sending mail to koleckar551@gmail.com

 ## Functionality
-The program searches throw all the things contained thefolder you selected.
+The program searches throw all the things contained in the folder you selected.
 If it founds a file of supported file format, it un-packs its content and leaves it in the same position in a tree structure.
 Finally, source files are deleted.

 ### Supported formats
 - **.zip**